 Fighting Violence Against Women

 While 4:34 teaches us that there are extremely rare cases in which violence against a wife is justified, this should not make us indifferent toward cases of domestic abuse.
-The Quran throughout it is opposed to injustice and cruelty, and needless to say this means that we should be opposed to injustice and cruelty toward women.
+The Quran is opposed to injustice and cruelty, and needless to say this means that we should be opposed to injustice and cruelty toward women.
 How can a man carry out the “greater jihad” of working to make the world a better place if he has created a cruel and tyrannical kingdom at home?
 Until recently Muslim societies (and of course non-Muslim ones too) were quite apathetic toward the issue of cruelty toward women.
 Things seem to be improving.

 An intelligent legal theorist should have no trouble seeing that giving someone policing power is bound to lead to abuse if there is no oversight, therefore the creation of agencies protecting women against abuse should be an essential part of any developed Islamic legal system.
 Women should enjoy all of the protections of a country’s constitution and should have recourse to the authorities if they suffer abuse on the hands of their husbands, fathers or others.